Alexandra Ivanov, Director of Expansion

 Isabella Guerrero is a senior at Sunny Hills High School.
 She joined JSA her freshmen year after a senior on her water polo team convinced her to sign up at club rush.
 She loved the idea of being able to voice her opinion and share ideas with her peers.
-She has since attended 7 overnight conventions and a handful of one days, served as a chapter president, and is very excited to spend her senior year on the SER cabinet.
+She has since attended 7 overnight conventions and a handful of one days, served as a chapter president and is very excited to spend her senior year in the SER cabinet.
 When she’s not talking about and participating in JSA, she plays water polo and swims, volunteers with Giving Children Hope, and most importantly watches conspiracy theory documentaries about the Kennedy family.

 Isabella Yang, Deputy Director of Expansion (South Orange County)

 Isabelle (Seo Jeong) Yang is a senior at Arnold O. Beckman High School.
-Drawn by JSA’s vibrant energy and admiration for curiosity, Isabelle has been a apart of the JSA family since sophomore year.
+Drawn by JSA’s vibrant energy and admiration for curiosity, Isabelle has been a part of the JSA family since sophomore year.
 After attending her first Fall State, she was certain that this was the place for her to not only express her political passions but immerse herself with people just as interested.
-JSA provides a second home where she can be a leader while engage with others all throughout.
+JSA provides a second home where she can be a leader while engaging with others all throughout.

-Isabelle has been able to work closely within her school to help foster JSA to flourish by discussing in meetings, attending conferences, and participating at conventions.
+Isabelle has been able to work closely with her school to help foster JSA to flourish by discussing in meetings, attending conferences, and participating at conventions.
 Having previously served as the Director of Debate for her region, she is ready to take on the upcoming year’s worth of commitment in Expansion.